Blog

 डॉ जयदेव पंचवाघ ब्रेन और स्पाइन सर्जन हैं जो इस MVD operation करने में काफी अनुभवी हैं.

-Microvascular Decompression Surgery or MVD surgery is a brain operation, commonly done to relieve nerve compression of the fifth (Trigeminal nerve) and seventh (Facial Nerve) cranial nerves.
-Occasionally the ninth (Glossopharyngeal nerve nerve is also decompressed by itself or in conjunction with the Trigeminal nerve.
-Cranial Nerves are nerves that arise in the brain.
-They are twelve in number.
+Microvascular Decompression Surgery or MVD surgery is a brain operation, commonly done to relieve nerve compression of the fifth and seventh cranial nerves.
+Occasionally the ninth nerve is also decompressed by itself or in conjunction with the Trigeminal nerve.

 There are twelve nerves that arise from the brain, on each side.
 Of these, the fifth (Trigeminal nerve), seventh-eighth complex(Facial-Vestibulocochlear) and ninth(glossopharyngeal) nerves are prone to compression leading to hyperactivity disorders that need treatment.